 Share an Object

 This is a fun way for your participants to show a bit of their personality during the workshop.
-Give participants 30 seconds to choose a random item from their home or office, and have them tell the group what it is and why they love (or hate!) it.
+Give participants 30 seconds to get up and choose a random item from their home or office, and have them tell the group what it is and why they love (or hate!) it.

 Made Up Dance Move